Macrometacorp/docs/docs/cep/query-guide/functions/core/instanceOfBoolean.md

 FROM fooStream;
 ```

+This query, named 'query1', selects records from the `fooStream` and calculates a new field called `state`.
+The `INSTANCEOFBOOLEAN` function is used to determine if the `value` is of boolean data type.
+If `value` is a boolean, then the value of `state` will be TRUE; otherwise, it will be FALSE.
+The resulting data, including the calculated `state`, is then inserted into the `barStream`.

+Essentially, this query processes records in the `fooStream` and creates new records in the `barStream` with the `state` field, where `state` is determined based on the data type of the value.

-if the value = 32 then this returns false as the value is not an instance of the boolean.
+For example, if the value = 32, then this returns false as the `value` is not an instance of boolean.